Machine Unlearning: A Comprehensive Survey: Lessons Learnt and Discussions

 \section{Lessons Learnt and Discussions}

-In the research domain of machine unlearning, researchers mainly face three difficult challenges, the stochasticity of training, incrementality of training, and catastrophe of unlearning, when they try to design efficient and effective unlearning mechanisms replacing naive retraining.
-They tried many mechanisms to mitigate the influence of these challenges.
-For example, in exact unlearning, they designed split algorithms that divide the final model into several sub-models and avoid the stochasticity and incrementality of one sub-model to influence other sub-models.
-In approximate unlearning, they bounded the removed estimation to aviod the accuracy degradation.
+In the research domain of machine unlearning, researchers mainly face three difficult challenges, the stochasticity of training, incrementality of training, and catastrophe of unlearning.
+Researchers tried many mechanisms to mitigate the influence of these challenges.
+For example, in exact unlearning, they designed split algorithms that divide the final model into several sub-models and avoid the stochasticity and incrementality of one sub-model to influence other sub-models \citep{bourtoule2021machine}.
+In approximate unlearning, they bounded the removed estimation to avoid accuracy degradation \citep{guo2019certified}.
 However, it is still not easy to analyze them clearly and solve them totally.
-Moreover, as the research in machine unlearning in-depth, researchers extended it to new situations, such as federated learning and graph learning, and they met new challenges.
-In this section, we will discuss the differences between various unlearning scenarios and their corresponding challenges.
+As the research in machine unlearning in-depth, researchers extended it to new situations, such as federated learning and graph learning, and they met corresponding new challenges.
+Here, we discuss the differences between various unlearning scenarios and their corresponding challenges.
 Based on these challenges, we list some potential research directions on which we can focus.

 In the common centralized unlearning scenario, retraining from scratch can achieve the best unlearning effect, but it is expensive in both computation and storage.
-Existing methods try to design new unlearning mechanisms to reduce the cost from the two aspects.
-Although they proposed many methods, they just mitigated the influence of the main challenges and still have not solved them.
-Existing unlearning methods were at the beginning step that tried to implement effective unlearning.
-They proposed mechanisms, but most of them cannot guarantee the final results, so they also bound the unlearned item \cite{guo2019certified} or set an unlearning threshold \cite{nguyen2020variational}.
-Although they also introduced many metrics to verify unlearning effect, the unlearning and verification processes are split.
-It means that the unlearning result is uncertain during the unlearning period before they finish the verification.
-Therefore, we find and list some open questions in centralized unlearning.
+Existing methods try to design new unlearning mechanisms to reduce the cost from the two aspects. {Although researchers proposed many methods, they just solved the challenges partially and cannot guarantee the final unlearning effect.
+Here, we find and list some open questions in traditional centralized unlearning.

-\begin{enumerate} \item Optimizing the original three challenges.
-The first two challenges are hard to solve, so recent researches focus on reducing the utility degradation after unlearning.
-Even though many studies exist, there is still a long way to eliminate the unlearning degradation. \item How to unlearn with a certain or exact goal?
-In other words, can we unlearn as learning?
-We know the purpose, to what extent we have unlearned and when we can finish or stop unlearning process. \end{enumerate}